BabylonJS/Documentation/content/communityExtensions/Unity/Exporter.md

 * Default Physics Engine  - Specifies the default physics engine for the project.

-* Set Engine Antialias    - Enables or disables the engine anti alias option.
+* Set Engine Antialias    - Enables or disables the engine antialias option.

 * Adaptive Device Ratio   - Sets the engine to adapt to device ratio.